 - You can grind your coffee beans at your preferred size

 The latter feature takes me to the next point about freshly ground coffee.
-Depending on your brewing device, you can adjust your coffee recipes based on coffee beans grind size.
+Depending on your brewing device, you can adjust your coffee recipes based on coffee bean grind size.

 Currently, I have an Aeropress, V60, French Press, and a Moka Pot.
 I know, first hand, that it’s better to adapt grind sizes to your brewing methods.

 Curiosity and persistence are essential for learning.
-And believe me, improving your coffee experience implies a lot of learning.
+And believe me, improving your coffee experience implies a lot of knowledge.

 Some of the most interesting -and frightening- things about specialty coffee are the diversity and complexity of brewing methods.

-I feel like we have a new brewing device waiting for us to try it.
+I feel like we have a new brewing device waiting to try it.
 Moreover, coffee brewing technology has advanced during the last few years, especially for home brewing.

-If you want to enjoy coffee more than you are enjoying right now, you should try learning brewing methods.
+If you want to enjoy coffee more than you are enjoying right now, you should learn brewing methods.

 My coffee experience changed after I learned the SCA brewing methods standards.

-Most of the tips I am sharing are the result of practicing the SCA standards and personal experimentation.
+Most of the tips I am sharing result from practicing the SCA standards and personal experimentation.
 I like to think the only golden rule for coffee-loving is personal taste.
-Yet, the more I know about coffee, the richer and rounded my personal preferences are.
+Yet, the more I know about coffee, the richer and more rounded my personal preferences are.